nits2010/DataStructureAlgo/DSA_Pattern/Pattern 12_Bitwise XOR.md

 flipAndInvertImage([[1,1,0,0],[1,0,0,1],[0,1,1,1],[1,0,1,0]])//First reverse each row: [[0,0,1,1],[1,0,0,1],[1,1,1,0],[0,1,0,1]].
 Then invert the image: [[1,1,0,0],[0,1,1,0],[0,0,0,1],[1,0,1,0]]
 ````

-- The time complexity of this solution is `O(n)` as we iterate through all elements of the input.
+- The time complexity of this solutionMimicPQ is `O(n)` as we iterate through all elements of the input.
-- The space complexity of this solution is `O(1)`.
+- The space complexity of this solutionMimicPQ is `O(1)`.